About Department of Physics

 Our research spans a broad spectrum of natural sciences and technology, which in turn allows us to offer an education that provides a solid basis for future careers.
 Physics research is carried out in experimental as well as theoretical fields, often across conventional boundaries between disciplines.
 Our central research areas are materials science, nanoscience, surface physics, modern optics, astrophysics, solar energy, biophysics, and medical technology.
 Research staff at the institute make a special effort to increase the awareness and understanding of the importance and impact of physics in our society.

-Department of Physics currently employs about 180 people.
+Department of Physics currently employs about 180 people, Employees Department of Physics.
 On average, about 2000 NTNU students a year follow Physics courses.

 Divisions and research teams